A Quantum Multiparty Packing Lemma and the Relay Channel: Quantum Multiparty Packing Lemma

-In fact, it is not too difficult to see that an i.i.d.\ variant \footnote{This is because we assume i.i.d.\ codewords in \cref{lem:packingAsympt}, which is sufficient for, e.g., relay, multiple access~\cite{senInPrep}, and broadcast channels~\cite{senInPrep2}.} of \cref{lem:cPacking} can be derived from \cref{lem:packingAsympt}.
+where we used the coarse approximation in~\cref{eq:upperBoundF} and that $\varepsilon \in (0,1)$.
+Using that $X_1$ and $X_2$ are independent conditional on $U$, we obtain up to constants Theorem 2 of~\cite{senInPrep}. \end{example*} We expect that~\cref{lem:packing} and~\cref{lem:packingAsympt} can be used in a variety of scenarios to directly generalize results from classical network information theory , which often hinge on~\cref{lem:cPacking}, to the quantum case.
+In fact, it is not too difficult to see that an i.i.d.\ variant \footnote{This is because we assume i.i.d.\ codewords in~\cref{lem:packingAsympt}, which is sufficient for, e.g., relay, multiple access~\cite{senInPrep}, and broadcast channels~\cite{senInPrep2}.} of~\cref{lem:cPacking} can be derived from~\cref{lem:packingAsympt}.
 More precisely, let $(U,X,Y) \sim p_{UXY}$ be a triple of random variables as in the former.
 Consider a DAG $G$ consisting of two vertices, corresponding to random variables $U$ and $X$ with joint distribution $p_{UX}$, and an edge going from the former to the latter.
 We set $J=\{1\}$, $\ind(X)=\{1\}$, and $M_1=M$ as the message set.
-A visualization of this simple multiplex Bayesian network $(G, (U, X), M, \ind)$ is given in \cref{fig:relayclassical}.
+A visualization of this simple multiplex Bayesian network $(G, (U, X), M, \ind)$ is given in~\cref{fig:relayclassical}.